N7Huntsman/MT-CE-Patch/README.md

 - Vindar, the creator of Medieval Times.
 He graciously provided the wonderful artwork for all the new items, and was fundamental in the original creation of this mod.

-- NoImageAvailable, XeoNovaDan, and the rest of the Combat Extended Team.
+- The Combat Extended Team.
 Through tireless effort, they have created the definitive Rimworld combat experience, and it was their guidance and resource documentation that made this mod possible.

----

-Like the mod?
-Consider buying me a cup of coffee on Ko-fi!

-[ko-fi.com]
-Public User Comments (0)Private Developer Comments (0) 0 Comments	 Subscribe to thread  (?)

-Add a comment